muratk5n/thirdwave/en/2011/10/phd-graduate-studies.md

 what you initially believed to most certainly be true.

-For example, Sir Fred Hoyle is said to have coined the phrase "Big Bang" at a time when he was looking to disprove it.

 For a relatively minor but personal example: When I was working on the MEDIAN problem, my goal was to prove that any deterministic algorithm to find the MEDIAN of n integers must necessarily make roughly as many